How to Choose a Personal Locator Beacon or Satellite Messenger

 1. COSPAS/SARSAT, non-profit network which supports PLBs (the ACR ResQLink in this review)

 This satellite constellation is the largest and most complete, and is essentially military.
 It has provided the satellite support used for Emergency Position Indicating Radio Beacons (EPIRBs), which are designed exclusively for marine use, for more than 30 years.
 Over 33,000 people worldwide have been rescued as a result of this network since the program's inception.
 COSPAS/SARSAT now also supports PLBs, which are essentially EPIRBs for land-lubbers.
-It is very important to understand that a PLB is not a SPOT!
+It's essential to understand that a PLB is not a SPOT!
 This network covers the entire planet.

 2. Globalstar, a for-profit communications network that supports the SPOT devices in this review: